NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 links and to not circumvent IPv6 Privacy Extensions [RFC4941], Clients MUST NOT re-use a Client or Server Cookie after the Client IP address has changed.

-The Client IP address is available on the UDP socket when it receives the Server Cookie and should be registered alongside the Server Cookie.
-In subsequent queries to the Server with that Server Cookie, the socket MUST be bound to the Client IP address that was also used (and registered) when it received the Server Cookie.
-Failure to bind must result in a new Client Cookie.
+One way to track Client IP addresses, is to register the Client IP address alongside the Server Cookie when it receives the Server Cookie.
+In subsequent queries to the Server with that Server Cookie, the socket MAY be bound to the Client IP address that was also used (and registered) when it received the Server Cookie.
+Failure to bind MUST then result in a new Client Cookie.

 # Constructing a Server Cookie {#serverCookie}